profilecity/vidur/docs/README.md

 ## Security disclosure
 To protect your privacy, please avoid posting security issues on GitHub.
 Instead, send your questions to teams@profilecity.xyz and we will provide you with a more detailed answer.

+## Contact
+For any questions or support inquiries, please contact us at teams@profilecity.xyz, raise a query on the Discord server or create an issue on our GitHub repository.